 A Word of Warning when considering the Gym for your fitness

 You wouldn’t drive down the road without brakes.
 A regular service check is important.
 Using the right fuel is important to keep the engine running smoothly.
 In so many ways the same applies when we use our body for exercise.
-We must consider how our body will perform beyond the activities of sitting and walking.
+We must consider how our bodies will perform beyond the activities of sitting and walking.
 If you are breathing harder than usual, then you are making demands on your body.
 The question posed is ‘am I fit for exercise?’
-In my gym diaries I do not say go out and exercise without a thought to some of the health warnings in this article.
+Don’t go out and exercise without a thought to some of the health warnings in this article.
 My diaries are focusing on older age or the silver surfers like me, and those with existing health problems.
-This short video introduces a need for awareness how our bodies change.
+This short video introduces a need for awareness of how our bodies change.

 Focusing on two groups of concerns

-- Understanding the musculoskeletal system and the aging process.https://www.msdmanuals.com/home/bone,-joint,-and-muscle-disorders/biology-of-the-musculoskeletal-system/introduction-to-the-biology-of-the-musculoskeletal-system.
+- Understanding the musculoskeletal system and the ageing process.https://www.msdmanuals.com/home/bone,-joint,-and-muscle-disorders/biology-of-the-musculoskeletal-system/introduction-to-the-biology-of-the-musculoskeletal-system.
 The interactive video is worth watching and lasts 1.57 min.

-- This article from the Nursing Times is comprehensive although is set at a reasonably higher lever of educational understanding. https://www.nursingtimes.net/clinical-archive/orthopaedics/skeletal-system-2-structure-and-function-of-the-musculoskeletal-system-24-02-2020/.
+- This article from the Nursing Times is comprehensive although is set at a reasonably higher level of educational understanding. https://www.nursingtimes.net/clinical-archive/orthopaedics/skeletal-system-2-structure-and-function-of-the-musculoskeletal-system-24-02-2020/.

 - The organ system is covered in Rob Brouhard’s article https://www.verywellhealth.com/organ-system-1298691

 You can also seek out a wide range of professionals to help.
-More information can be found under my short article on healthcare professionals
+More information can be found in my short article on healthcare professionals

 The staff at the fitness centre

-Thanks for reading a ‘My Gym Diaries and a Word of Warning’ by David R Tollafield
+Thanks for reading ‘My Gym Diaries and a Word of Warning’ by David R Tollafield